kushagra67414/Data_Analyst_with_Sql_Server/README.md

 ##   Already started my course from DataCamp

 ` Total 11 courses`
+Building and Optimizing Triggers in SQL Server Database Design
+Functions for Manipulating Data in SQL Server Hierarchical and Recursive Queries in SQL Server Improving Query Performance in SQL Server
+Intermediate SQL Server
+Time Series Analysis in SQL Server
+Transactions and Error Handling in SQL Server
+Writing Functions and Stored Procedures in SQL Server

 >Will try to update my progess at alternate days.